owenconti/owenconti.com/content/pages/moving-on-from-crud.md

 TLDR; Use single action controllers and name your files via a naming pattern of: `{Verb}{Subject}{Type}`, which corresponds to the single responsibility of the file.

 After reading this article, I hope you're ready to re-consider how you structure/name your Laravel (or other web framework) files.
-It took me months of a friend trying to convince me on this pattern, but once I adopted it, I've never looked back.
+It took [Jeff Sagal](https://twitter.com/sagalbot) months to convince me on this pattern, but once I adopted it, I've never looked back.